dlewisoconnell/records-server-side/readme.md

    The server will start listening on port 3000.

-4. Open your web browser and navigate to `http://localhost:3000` to access the record collection.
+4. Navigate to `index.html` to access the project's front-end.

 ### Project Structure